The Darker Side of Durham

 Growing up, Sarah attended school daily where she made a number of friends, including Bertha Iley, daughter of MP William Iley, a relationship that would prove pivotal.
 After leaving school, Sarah – like a lot of working-class girls of her age – entered domestic service.
 Later newspaper accounts would suggest that it was during this period that she became pregnant – she was just fifteen years old.
 Sarah was working at a home near Catterick when she was seduced by a man described as significantly older than herself.
 This person may have been someone in a position of greater power and security, as their identity was never made public, and no effort appears to have been made at the time to hold him to account.
 They somehow managed to remain completely hidden throughout.
 As so often happened during this period, responsibility settled entirely upon the young woman, while the man involved remained unnamed and unchallenged.

-Sarah gave birth to her daughter in circumstances that were never openly examined in court.
+Sarah gave birth to her daughter, who she named “Bertha” after her friend, in circumstances that were never openly examined in court.
 The child’s arrival was marked by secrecy and strain, on 13th January 1884, within a rural household already shaped by hard work and limited choices.
 By today’s standards a teenage pregnancy is common place, but no doubt a sense of shame will have hung over the family as was the way for unmarried mothers during this period.
 There is no evidence that Sarah received any meaningful support beyond her immediate family, nor that she exercised any real control over the situation in which she found herself.
 What is clear is that she bore the weight of fear, shame, and uncertainty largely alone – feelings that were soon to be cruelly intensified.

 The Crime